blinkdog/sansa/README.md

 This library written in CoffeeScript for Node.js is the sister library to Arya.
 It does object graph serialization for JavaScript.
-So I named this library after Arya's sister Sansa Stark.
+So I named this library after Arya Stark's sister Sansa Stark.